bralri/bralri/src/works/reconfigured-fedora.md

 <br>

 <p>On the map of your empire, O Great Khan, there must be room both for the big, stone Fedora and the little Fedoras in the glass globes.
 Not because all are only assumptions.
-The one contains what is accepted as necessary when it is not yet so; the others, what is imagined as possible and, a moment later, is possible no longer."</p>
+The one contains what is accepted as necessary when it is not yet so; the others, what is imagined as possible and, a moment later, is possible no longer.</p>

-<cite>~ Italo Calvino.
-Invisible Cities, Cities & Desire 4.
-P. 28</cite>
 </blockquote>

 <br>